cihai/cihai/README.rst

 ``cihai`` - China fit into a python package.

+Note: this is being rewritten from scratch at the moment.

 Attempt at building successor of the Han Character library `cjklib`_.

 - compatible with python 2.7+ and 3.3+.